-Based on the results of 2 studies that compared 10-day with 5-day courses of remdesivir, it is unclear which of these regimens provides the optimal treatment duration.
-The current evidence does not suggest any greater benefit for a 10-day duration but suggests an increased risk of harm.
-The panel also acknowledged that, if disease progression resulted in the need for more respiratory support while using remdesivir, there may be no benefit in completing the full course.
+Based on the results of 2 studies that compared 10-day with 5-day courses of remdesivir, the current evidence does not suggest any greater benefit for a 10-day duration but suggests an increased risk of harm.
+The panel also acknowledged that, if disease progression results in the need for more respiratory support while using remdesivir, there may be no benefit in completing the full course.
 For these reasons, along with resource impact considerations (see also Resources), the panel agreed to recommend remdesivir for up to 5 days.